Context-aware Bayesian Mixed Multinomial Logit Model: Introduction

-\textcite{hess2009allowing} extended the MMNL model formulation by allowing for intra-respondent heterogeneity on top of the inter-respondent heterogeneity. \textcite{becker2018bayesian} further provided a Bayesian treatment of this intra-inter heterogeneity approach, and proposed a Markov-chain Monte Carlo (MCMC) procedure for performing inference. \textcite{Danaf2020} extended this procedure by relaxing the constraint of normality assumptions.
+Empirical evidence suggests that even though the major part of heterogeneity relates to inter-respondent heterogeneity, incorporating intra-respondent heterogeneity can lead to further gains in fit \parencite{hess2015intra}.
+Capturing this intra-heterogeneity often requires more complex model specification considerations. \textcite{hess2009allowing} extended the MMNL model formulation, allowing for intra-respondent heterogeneity on top of the inter-respondent heterogeneity and assuming additional random variation around the mean taste across multiple choice scenarios for the same individual.
+This model outperforms the standard multinomial logit model in terms of prediction accuracy \parencite[in- and out-of-sample;][]{danaf2019online, xie2020personalized}, but \textcite{krueger2021evaluating} found only minor improvement when compared to the mixed multinomial logit model. \textcite{becker2018bayesian} further provided a Bayesian treatment of this intra-inter heterogeneity approach and proposed a Markov-chain Monte Carlo (MCMC) procedure for performing inference. \textcite{Danaf2020} extended this procedure by relaxing the constraint of normality assumptions.
 However, these approaches do not allow for systematic variations in preference parameters as a function of contextual variables.

+A further approach to model heterogeneity is based on classes of individuals, with homogeneous preferences within each class.
+The most common example is the Latent Class Choice Model (LCCM); see, e.g. \textcite{greene2003latent} or \textcite{hess2014latent} for a discussion.
+A similar idea was employed in a collaborative learning framework with time-varying parameters in the context of personal recommendations \parencite{zhu2020online}.
+Unlike for LCCM, where an individual is perceived as belonging to one class, the individual's membership vector in a more flexible collaborative model represents a combination of multiple preference patterns identified by the model, enabling personalisation of preferences.
+For a detailed comparison between these two approaches, we refer to \textcite{zhu2020online}.
+Moreover, the collaborative learning approach overcomes the limitation of inter-intra heterogeneity model, where personalised predictions and recommendations are not possible because the individual parameters for each choice situation are not estimated.